Skip to main content

 As there are many features you can use with Virtual Models, we have split the instructions into stages:

-The first step is to upload your clothing photo to the Virtual Model feature.
+Upload your clothing photos to the Virtual Model feature:

 1. Select the Space you want to work in.